 phone: (218) 699-3550 ext.
 3345

-If you'll be working outdoors in Itasca State Park, Minnesota DNR Parks and Trails permits are required for research and teaching unless you are a field biology program faculty member.
-Click here to download an MN DNR Parks and Trails application for reserch permits and renewals (form located at the bottom of the linked page).
+If you'll be working outdoors in Itasca State Park, Minnesota DNR Parks and Trails permits are required for research and teaching.
+Click here to download an MN DNR Parks and Trails application for research permits and renewals (form located at the bottom of the linked page).